User Guide

 -

-deletes the 1st person from the resulting list of thefind
+find n/Betsyfollowed bydelete 1deletes the 1st person from the resulting list of thefindcommand.

 Deleting multiple persons : delete